izikeros/blog/content/posts/posts/2025/2025-06-30-practitioners-guide-to-test-suite-automation-with-github-copilot-agent.md

 2. **VS Code** with the latest Copilot extension
 3. **MCP (Model Context Protocol) tools** configured for your project structure

 To enable agent mode, open VS Code settings and ensure "GitHub Copilot: Agent Mode" is enabled.
-I also recommend setting up the pytest MCP server for seamless test execution—this allows Copilot to run tests and analyze results automatically.
+I also recommend setting up the pytest MCP server for seamless test execution-this allows Copilot to run tests and analyze results automatically.

 ## Part 1: Behavioral Auditing - The Foundation